 - Relationship (ex. trademark owner or advertising agency that is authorized to act on your behalf)

 - Phone #

 Please note, the Google complaint form is ordered differently than above.
-You will be asked a few additional questions in which the excel spreadsheet will then be put to good use.
+You will be asked a few additional questions in which the spreadsheet will then be put to good use.
 You will also need to describe specific details concerning the “Scope of complaint” and select either only specific advertisers or all advertisers.
 Once you are finished filling out the form, click submit.

 Next Steps Following Your Submission Of Trademark Infringement